veracode/verademo-dotnetcore/docs/flaws/cwe-502-deserialization-of-untrusted-data.md

 ======================================================

 VeraDemo does not make use of the Forms Encryption but instead implements its own approach.
+When a user elects to 'Rmemeber Me' on the login screen, a UserDetails cookie is created that includes serialized information about the user.

 You can find this in the ```VeraDemoNet.Controllers.AccountController``` class.
 This class has a method "PostLogin" which logs a user in and calls ```UserSerializeHelper.UpdateResponse```.